wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

 ```
 The code will compile but the existing copying functions are performing a partial copy. (they’re copying the customer’s name, but not its lastTransaction)

-One of the most insidious ways this issue can arise is through **inheritance**.
-Consider:
+One of the most insidious ways this issue can arise is through **inheritance**, for example where derived class copying functions did not invoke their corresponding base class function Consider:
 ```cpp
 class PriorityCustomer: public Customer { // a derived class
   public: